Current maps do not include old Route 66. The last stretch of the road disappeared from “official” maps in 1985.

 91% of the original Route 66 is still in use in Texas.

-As a publicity stunt in 1928, promoters of Route 66 held a coast to coast foot race that included all 2448 miles of the Mother Road and then some.
-The race kept right on going far beyond Chicago all the way to New York City.
+As a publicity stunt in 1928, promoters of Route 66 held a coast-to-coast foot race that included all 2448 miles of the Mother Road and then some.
+The race kept right on going far beyond Chicago to New York City.

 In 1985 Route 66 was officially decommissioned as a federal highway.
-However, daily use of the road had been gradually replaced in earlier years by the Interstates.
+However, the Interstates gradually replaced the daily use of the road in earlier years.
 The road was decommissioned due to public demand for better transportation as the old road deteriorated after World War II.

-Route 66 is also know as “Mother Road”, “The Main Street of America” and “The Will Rogers Highway”.
+Route 66 is also known as “Mother Road,” “The Main Street of America,” and “The Will Rogers Highway.”
 85% of the road is still drivable.